kumahq/kuma-website/docs/docs/dev/explore/dpp-on-universal.md

 Kuma-cp will **never** delete the `Dataplane` resource (with both graceful and ungraceful shutdowns).

-If data plane proxy is shutdown gracefully, then Dataplane resource will be marked as Offline.
+If data plane proxy is shutdown gracefully, then `Dataplane` resource will be marked as Offline.
 Offline data plane proxies deleted automatically after `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE`, by default it's 72h.

 If data plane proxy went down ungracefully, then the following sequence of the events should happen:
-1. Since xDS connection between proxy and kuma-cp is inactive, Dataplane proxy will be marked as Offline after `KUMA_METRICS_DATAPLANE_IDLE_TIMEOUT`, by default it happens after 5 minutes.
+1. After `KUMA_METRICS_DATAPLANE_IDLE_TIMEOUT` (default 5mins) the data plane proxy is marked as Offline .
+This is because there's no active xDS connection between the proxy and kuma-cp.
-2. Offline data plane proxies are deleted automatically after `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE`, by default it's 72h.
+2. After `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE` (default 72h) offline data plane proxies are deleted.